equinor/everest-models/docs/contribute/contribute.md

 ### User Documentation

-Spinningjenny user documentation is build by [Everest](https://github.com/equinor/everest), As such it should be created, and modified over on that end.
+Everest-models user documentation is build by [Everest](https://github.com/equinor/everest), As such it should be created, and modified over on that end.
 Please look to [Everest Tutorial](https://github.com/equinor/everest/tree/main/docs/source/tutorial) directory to know more of where your forward model documentation should live.

 ### Dev Documentation

-Developer documentation lives here, in the `spinningjenny` project, Make sure **exposed** core function(s) have **docstring(s)**.
+Developer documentation lives here, in the `everest-models` project, Make sure **exposed** core function(s) have **docstring(s)**.

 ```python hl_lines="7-12"
 {!> contribute/fm_ops_remover/tasks.py!}